blackaceatzworg/poli307/syllabus.md

 # Required Readings

 There are no required textbooks for this class, however there is a somewhat heavy reading load.
-All readings will be made available on OAKS.

-# * Develop an understanding of the evolution of environmental
-  policy and politics in the U.S.

-* Develop an understanding of the major policymaking institutions including the Congress, the President, Executive Agencies, the Courts, and their role in environmental policymaking.

-* Develop an understanding of the process of policymaking in the U.S. with regard to environmental issues.

-* Develop an understanding of how science is used (or not) in the environmental policy making process.

-* Develop an understanding of how basic principles of economics can be used in the design of policies to address environmental issues.

-* Develop in--depth knowledge about a particular topic within the broad field of environmental policy.

-# Required Readings

-There are no required textbooks for this class, however there is a somewhat heavy reading load.
 All readings will be made available on [OAKS](https://lms.cofc.edu/).

 # Course Requirements and Grading